At least six people dead in Maui as Hawaii wildfires continue to burn out of control

 Maui mayor Richard Bissen Jr confirmed first fatalities from devastating Hawaiian wildfires

-At least six people have died in wildfires raging on the Hawaiian island of Maui, mayor Richard Bissen Jr says.
+At least six people have died in wildfires raging on the Hawaiian island of Maui, according to mayor Richard Bissen Jr.

-Several others are unaccounted for while hospitals on Maui are overwhelmed by burn and smoke inhalation victims, officials said.
+Several others are unaccounted for while hospitals on Maui are overwhelmed by burn and smoke inhalation victims, officials said, and at least six people are recorded as injured.

 Mr Bissen Jr said the fatalities had been confirmed moments before a news conference on Wednesday.